kauri-io/Content/infura/infura.md

 ## Getting Started with Infura

 The onboarding process for Infura walks you through creating an account and projects.
-You can assign each project to a different Ethereum network and the project overview gives you the keys and addresses your application needs.
+You can assign each project to a different Ethereum network, and the project overview gives you the keys and addresses your application needs.
 The project overview also has a section for whitelisting contracts, and a secret key value, but these are reserved for future functionality.

-You can get status information by issuing requests to your project endpoint, for example to return the latest block:
+You can get status information by issuing requests to your project endpoint, for example, to return the latest block:

 ```bash
 curl -X "POST" "https://rinkeby.infura.io/v3/<PROJECT_ID>" \